Your guide to choosing a lift pass this season

 Unlimited season pass

 What: All the skiing and riding you can get, all season long.
-If you’re planning on skiing more than 7 days this season, this pass is for you.
+If you’re planning on skiing more than 7 days on both mountains this season, this is the pass for you.

-Why: If you know that winter, for you, is skiing or riding as much as possible, then a season pass is a necessity.
-With ultimate flexibility, this pass can be used on the most popular days, even when ski passes are sold out in the peak season period, June 26 - July 14, 2023.
+Why: If winter is about skiing and riding as much as possible, then an Unlimited Season Pass is a must-have.
+It offers ultimate flexibility and can be used on the most popular days, even when ski passes are sold out in the ‘blackout’ peak season period, June 29 - July 21, 2024.

 Who: Locals who will spend their winter up the mountains.
-Visitors that want to spend the whole of the NZ and Aus School Holidays up both Cardrona and Treble Cone.
+Guests who want to spend the whole of the NZ and Australian school holidays skiing and riding both Cardrona and Treble Cone.

 Level: First timer to advanced.
-Great for progression!
+You’ll see unbelievable progression!

 Season pass